Shidell/OpenCaldera/README.md

 (Additionally, the expanding size of GPUs means fitting properly within the Graphics Amplifier is another challenge, which most likely contributes to Dell's decision not to certify 3080/3090 series.
 I believe this, like the PSU requirements, is best left to the customer.
 There are many RTX and RX series GPUs that should fit comfortably without any modification; so far, an FE 3070 and (I believe) Reference RX 6800 will fit without any issue.)

+## Updates

+**11/20/2020**

+TimeSpy 3DMark Benchmark found of a user with an Alienware M17 R3 and 3080, presumably via AGA: https://www.3dmark.com/spy/15417032
+If you are or know this individual, please ask them to contact me.

 ## For Reference

 Dell Alienware Graphics Amplifier [Product Page](https://www.dell.com/en-us/shop/alienware-graphics-amplifier/apd/452-bcfe/gaming)